William Randolph Hearst Endowed Fellowship for Minority Students

 Extreme financial need, or Underrepresented racial or ethnic group

 Please check website below for the specific date.

 The Aspen Institute Program on Philanthropy and Social Innovation (PSI) in Washington, DC, offers the William Randolph Hearst Endowed Fellowship three times annually.
 The fellowship, which is based on academic excellence and need, is open to both undergraduate and graduate students of color.
-The Hearst Fellow serves as an intern with PSI for 12-15 weeks.
+The Hearst Fellow serves as an intern with PSI in the Washington, DC office of the Aspen Institute.
 Through this fellowship, PSI seeks to introduce a diverse group of students to issues and challenges affecting philanthropy, social enterprise, nonprofit organizations, and other actors in the social sector.
 Recipients may arrange with their colleges or universities to receive academic credit for this experience.

-In his or her internship, the Hearst Fellow undertakes research, writing, logistical, and administrative support for PSI’s leadership initiatives and public programs, and convenings.
+In this 12-15 week internship, the Hearst Fellow undertakes research, writing, logistical, and administrative support for PSI’s leadership initiatives and public programs, and convenings.